RadicalZephyr/pdemo/README.md

 Introduction
 ============

-PDIP (Programmed Dialogue with Interactive programs) can be installed in three ways:
+PDEMO (Programmed Dialogue with Interactive programs) can be installed in three ways:

 1. Installation from the sources